 How it works

 In your Google Ads account, you can create data segments with your mobile app users that are based on Firebase audience segments.
 Segments based on mobile app data can be targeted by Search, Display, and Video campaigns.
 You can also create audience segments in Firebase using any combination of events and user properties (for example, “Android users who live in Brazil”).
 Below are some segments that are available by default in Google Ads when the Google Ads account is linked to a Firebase project.

 - Purchasers: People who have purchased an app or made an in-app purchase.

 - All users: People who have installed your app.

-Any remarketing lists created in the Firebase account are managed by Firebase.
-The Google Ads account holder won't be able to make changes to those lists.
-If the Google Ads account is unlinked, ad groups that are actively targeting lists based on Firebase data will stop running.
+Any data segments created in the Firebase account are managed by Firebase.
+The Google Ads account holder won't be able to make changes to those segments.
+If the Google Ads account is unlinked, ad groups that are actively targeting segments based on Firebase data will stop running.

 Sharing data segments between Google Ads accounts